-Read More →For the absurd theory that Sandy Hook Elementary closed in 2008 and was later used for a staged shooting in 2012 to hold up, you’d have to believe that the school, allegedly repurposed as ‘storage’ at some unknown point, was meticulously staged for the sake of some heavily redacted crime scene photos that most people weren’t going to look at in the first place.
-Unsurprisingly, proponents of this theory make no effort to address how outrageously complex such staging would have been.
-The photos are packed with small details about the school—details even the most thorough examiners might have missed.
+For the absurd theory that Sandy Hook Elementary School closed in 2008 and was later repurposed as “storage” before being used for a staged shooting in 2012 to hold up, you’d have to believe the building was meticulously dressed to look like a fully functioning elementary school—solely for the benefit of a set of heavily redacted crime scene photos that most people were never going to see in the first place.
+Unsurprisingly, proponents of this theory make no attempt to grapple with just how elaborate and unnecessary such staging would have been.

-Let’s dive into some of those overlooked details.
-I’ll start in the school’s lobby (with a quick detour to the kitchen), where Adam Lanza first made entry by shooting out a large window to bypass the building’s strikeplate security system.
+Let’s take a look at a few of those details, starting in the school’s lobby (with a brief detour into the kitchen), where Adam Lanza first gained entry by shooting out a large window to bypass the building’s strikeplate security system.

 “Nobody Died At Sandy Hook”